miguelmartinpas/custom-api/README.md

 - routes: file with route for custom api

-- Controllers: I have created a controller that is called from api.php and call to Adapter service
+- Controllers: I have created a controller that is called from api.php and call ShowAdapter service

-- Service: I have created Adapter service where you can find all the logic of custom api.
-This Service have 4 methods
+- Service: I have created ShowAdapterService where you can find all the logic of custom api.
+This Service have:

+  - query
+    Set query parameter and return the its class instance.

-  - getResult
+  - search

-    Main method that it will use the logic of the others methods.
+    Main method that it will use the logic of the others methods or used a Cache. it will return its class instance as well.

+  - shows
+    It will return a search collection.

+  - response
+    It will build a response json from a show collection

-  - searchValues
+  - searchShows

-    This method should get data from external API.
-If query exists in cache store it won't call external api.
+    This method should return a collection with data from external API.

-  - parseResponse
+  - filterShows

-    This method will parse searched values to get the element that will be equals to query.
-This method should store all results show in an internal cache as well.
+    This method will return collection with parsed shows that contains the query value.

-  - buildResponse
+  - parsedShows

-    Build respone json.
+    It will return a collection with the new format for each show

 - Middleware: I have created a middlware to avoid call with q parameter.
 In summary check parameters before to apply logic.
 If parameters are not correct will return 400 HTTP error.